rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 ## 3. Set up the Registry credentials in the Kubernetes cluster

 In this blog, we're using the GitHub registry or ghcr.io as our container registry for storing the images and the signatures.
-However, there are more options available such aS [Container Image Registries supported by Sigstore](https://github.com/sigstore/cosign#registry-support).
+However, there are more options available such as [Container Image Registries supported by Sigstore](https://github.com/sigstore/cosign#registry-support).

 By default the container images stored in GitHub registries are private, so we need to add the registry credentials to our Kubernetes clusters in order to allow the Tekton pipelines, and the Kyverno to read/write (pull/push) container images from GitHub Registry.